What you need to know about drinking

-The police have the legal power to confiscate alcohol from anyone they know to be, or reasonably believe to be, under 18 and drinking in a public place.
+- The police have the legal power to confiscate alcohol from anyone they know to be, or believe to be, under 18 and drinking in a public place.

-Many people enjoy drinking alcohol.
-In small amounts it can help you feel more sociable and confident.
-However alcohol can have a different effect on us depending on the following factors: the strength of the drink, how fast it's consumed, your physical size, whether you've eaten or not...
+Many people enjoy drinking alcohol as it can help you feel more sociable and confident.
+However alcohol can have a different effect on us depending on the following factors: the strength of the drink, how fast it's consumed, your physical size, whether you've eaten or not.

-For more info and answers to commonly asked questions about alcohol, like how much alcohol is in a unit and what amount is healthy, check out this video on alcohol advice.
+For more information and answers to commonly asked questions about alcohol, like how much alcohol is in a unit and what amount is healthy to drink, watch this 'Safe drinking advice from a doctor' video.

 Alcoholic drinks, when consumed sensibly and in moderation, can be enjoyable, but if you drink excessively you can put your health at risk.
 Unfortunately there are too many young people who make this mistake every year.
-Visit Drinkaware for the facts about binge drinking and alcohol.
+For facts about binge drinking and alcohol, Visit the Dinkaware website

 What to do if you or someone you know has a drink problem

-Turning Point works with young people in Suffolk who are finding their drug and/or alcohol use is becoming a problem for them or those who care about them.
-You can also get help if someone else's use of alcohol is seriously affecting your life.
+Turning Point works with young people across Suffolk who are finding their drug and/or alcohol use is becoming a problem for them or those who care about them.
+You can also get confidential help from them if someone else's use of alcohol is seriously affecting your life.
 Call the Turning Point helpline: 0300 1230872 Or visit wellbeing.turning-point.co.uk

-You could speak to a school nurse - they offer weekly confidential 'drop-ins' in secondary schools.
-Send a text to ChatHealth (07507 333356) or ask in school to find out more.
+You can also speak to a school nurse through the ChatHealth service.
+Send a text to 07507 333356 or ask in school to find out more.

 Make sure you know the facts about drink driving.